 There’s no doubt about it, retail therapy feels good.
 The excitement of picking up that fabulous little bargain can really boost your spirits especially if it’s something you have been waiting for!
 It’s often a social occasion whether it be the chance to catch up with friends or enjoy the interactions with other shoppers or sales assistants.
 As with anything though, the glitz can rub off though if you overdo it.
 Everything is better in moderation –even wine, and I say that very begrudgingly!

-To pick up next year’s Christmas gifts
+To pick up next year’s Christmas gifts in the sales

 The sales are just jammed full of discounted gifts so it’s the most frugal time to buy for next year!
-That’s if you’re organized and motivated enough of course and I have to admit, I need to try a bit harder.
+That’s if you’re organised and motivated enough of course and I have to admit, I need to try a bit harder.
 With a whole host of gift ideas with a big sales tag on them, what are you waiting for?
 Even just to pick up next year’s Xmas wrap and cards?

 I hope some of these reasons inspire you to get out there and enjoy the January sales!